AnaTomljenovic/CNN_GeomClass/README.md

 - cone
 - cylinder

-Provided are all codes as well as the datasets used for training, validation and testing.
+Provided is code of all models as well as the datasets used for training, validation and testing.

 Resources used/needed:
  - Python 3.9